 Choosing a personality assessment

-There are so many options, many for free, and it can be hard to choose.
-Some are so well known you think that you must choose that one, or you opt for free versions and then find out the report is limited.
+There are so many options to understand your personality, many for free, and it can be hard to choose.
+Some personality assessments are so well known you think that you must choose that one, or you opt for free versions and then find out the report is limited.
 So, you take another and another, with never a discussion about the difference between what the report says and how it changes once you add your detail.
+You only get an overview of your personality.

 For example, with the Myers Briggs Type Indicator we talk about Reported Type, what the results show and Verified Type, the choice made after talking the results through.